 Things you can include:

-Brainstorm with your existing employees and ask what they would benefit from.
+Brainstorm with your existing employees and ask what they would have benefitted most from in a gift kit.
 This way, you will have some quirky, unique gift set ideas that your new hires will enjoy, and love to receive.

 It’s hard to imagine any job right now that doesn’t involve a minimum use of technology.
 Whether you’re working remotely or from the office, providing your employees with digital tools and gadgets is always a good idea.

 This could mean including

 - 🎤 A microphone

 - 🎥 Any specific tech needed for their job

 We suggest you have all the gear ready, and delivered to your new hires in advance.
 This way, they can efficiently dig into their new job without any interruptions.

 As a bonus, splurging on new techs, essential to your employees’ role, will just show how dedicated and valuable they are to you.
 It’s a neat way to decrease turnover in the early months of your new hire.

 From a legal perspective, giving these devices to your people ensures all the data is stored only in company-issued tools.
 You will be at a peace of mind knowing that no data will be lost/stolen/compromised as a result of your employees using personal devices.